 ‘Zohar’s Nigun is violinist Daniel Weltlinger’s seminal musical project exploring the very essence of the complicated and fractured nature of identity in the 21st Century with all the emotional baggage that that encompasses..get ready for a wild ride!’

-Jazz is a music that can blend in with just about any culture, any country or nation or any people’s traditional music – a truly democratic multilingual art form.
+Jazz is a music that can blend in with just about any culture or sub culture, any country or nation or any ancient people’s traditional music – a truly democratic multilingual art form.
 ‘Zohar’s Nigun’ (literally a song from the depths of one’s soul) is about the reality that is one’s family origins no matter where in the world one is based in the mad mass globalised existence that is the 21st Century.

 Devoid of the usual cultural clichés, four guys with Jewish heritage from Australia present four very different understandings of an ancient yet ever metamorphosing culture and ethnic heritage.
 Utilising an at times sharp sense of humour but more importantly a deep understanding of history and its endless repercussions, the music and concept of Zohar’s Nigun offers an antidote to the endless prejudice and stereotyping from the many voices lacking reason and balance that seem to dominate the mass media and thus public perception.
 Shalom!

 JOHN SHAND REVIEW JULY 7 2012: